inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 [//]: #25 (Do we expect that every reader knows what linting, unit tests and continuous integration are?)

-As each element of our pipeline is written as a separate microservice, dummy input tests are also written for each element to test that the output from each is as expected.
+As each element of our pipeline is written as a separate microservice, dummy input tests, i.e. fake messages are also written for each element to test that the output from each is as expected.

 [//]: #26 (Do we expect that every reader knows what "dummy input tests" are?)